AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 ### Associating Audiences and Traffic Percentages with A/B Testing {#associating-audiences-and-traffic-percentages-with-a-b-testing}

-1. Click or tap the drop-down box next to the audience that is mapped to the experience.
+1. Select the drop-down box next to the audience that is mapped to the experience.
 1. (Optional) Click **Edit**, then type a keyword to search for the desired segment.
-1. Click or tap **OK.**
+1. Select **OK.**
 1. Enter in percentages to configure how audience traffic is routed to each experiences.
 The total number must equal 100.
 1. (Optional) Edit the experience name by clicking the drop-down menu next to the experience name.